 Munyaradzi Kereke is a controversial businessman, politician and former adviser to Reserve Bank of Zimbabwe governor, Gideon Gono.
 He is a member of the Zimbabwe African National Union Patriotic Front (ZANU PF) until 2013 when he was fired from the party and he was readmitted in 2014.
 On 11 July 2016, Kereke was sentenced to an effective 10 years in prison for raping a minor in 2010.
 He is currently serving his prison term at Chikurubi Maximum Security Prison.

 - 1 Background

 - 2 Educational Background

 - 3 Career at Reserve Bank of Zimbabwe

 - 8 Businesses Interests

 He is married.
 His wife and daughter (Tashinga who was four years old then)were reported to have left for South Africa in 2012 after a domestic dispute with him.
 Investigations conducted by senior police officers highlighted that Kerekere's wife voluntarily left his husband after the two were having serious domestic issues.
 Kereke's gardener argued that he saw his boss's wife boarding a taxi.
 He claimed that he followed the taxi which dropped Joseline and Tashinga at Harare International Airport.
 Investigations undertaken by the police force also showed that indeed Kereke's wife caught a flight which was heading to South Africa.

 Kereke however dispelled this arguing that his wife and child's disappearance was orchestrated by his former boss Gono after the two were no longer in good books.
-Kereke also had two journalist from Daily News arrested on the grounds that they had reported that his wife was not abducted as he was claiming, hence according to him, jeopardising efforts to find his wife.
+Kereke also had two journalists from Daily News arrested on the grounds that they had reported that his wife was not abducted as he was claiming it was jeopardising efforts to find his wife.

 Expulsion from ZANU PF